 Ejaculation occurs when a man reaches sexual climax and semen is ejected from his penis.
-Premature ejaculation is when:
+Premature ejaculation is:

 Many men experience premature ejaculation at one time or another.
 For example, some men experience it after not having had sex for a long period of time.
 Premature ejaculation is only a problem when it becomes a persistent condition.